 The Company realized a net gain on the disposition the fleet business segment of \$881.4 million (\$865.7 million, after tax) of which \$714.8 million (\$702.1 million, after tax) was recognized in the second quarter of 1999 and \$166.6 million (\$163.6 million, after tax) was deferred at June 30, 1999.
 The Company deferred the portion of the realized net gain which was equivalent to its common equity ownership percentage in ARAC at the time of closing.
 During the third quarter of 1999, the Company recognized \$9.7 million (\$9.3 million, after tax) of the deferred portion of the realized net gain due to the sale of a portion of the Company's ownership of ARAC.
 The realized gain is net of approximately \$90.0 million of transaction costs.
 The deferred net gain is included in deferred income as presented in the consolidated balance sheet at September 30, 1999.
-The fleet segment disposition was structured to be treated as a tax-free reorganization and, accordingly, no tax provision has been recorded on a majority of the gain.
-However, based upon a recent interpretive ruling, the Internal Revenue Service may challenge this treatment.
+The fleet segment disposition was structured in accordance with applicable tax law to be treated as a tax-free reorganization and, accordingly, no tax provision has been recorded on a majority of the gain.
 Should the transaction be deemed taxable, the resultant tax liability could be material.
-Notwithstanding, the Company believes that based upon analysis of relevant tax law, the Company's position would prevail.

-See Note 13 -- Segment Information -- Fleet for a description of the services which were provided within the fleet segment.
+See Note 13 - Segment Information - Fleet for a description of the services which were provided within the fleet segment.